Gradient Noise

 Normalize

-The noise is currently too dark.
-That's because our noise values never reach 1.
+The noise is too dark because the computed noise values never reach 1.
 That would happen only if all the vectors were in alignment, and that's simply not possible.
 A workaround is to normalize the values to the range \([0, 1]\).
-We map the values from their native range \([\mathrm{min}, \mathrm{max}]\) to \([0, 1]\) with this arithmetic gauntlet:
+We range-map the values from their native range \([\mathrm{min}, \mathrm{max}]\) to \([0, 1]\) with this arithmetic gauntlet:

 Enable normalization in this renderer to see the improvement: